DavidHe1127/Mr.He_HandBook/cloud/docker.md

 ### dockerfile
 Layers are also known as intermediate images.
 Each instruction in `Dockerfile` composes one layer of final image.
 More layers more complex.
 So try to group instructions.

+Use `docker history <image>` to view constituted layers of an image.

 Docker images are layered.
 When you build a new image, Docker does this for each instruction (RUN, COPY etc.) in your Dockerfile:

 * Create a temporary container from the previous image layer (or the base FROM image for the first command